lc37819/PyTorch-CNN-Image-Classification/README.md

    Add more convolutional layers and use Batch Normalization to improve the model's learning ability.

+2. Use Data Augmentation

+   Data augmentation techniques like random horizontal flip, random crop, and random rotation can help improve the model's robustness.

 ## Saving the Model

 To save the trained model, use the following code snippet in your Jupyter notebook: